This article appeared in Knife Magazine in June 2022.

 The A.G.
 Russell “Sandbox Dagger” is a more recent example of this type.
 The maker’s online promotional offering includes a video showing the knifepoint digging into what appears to be a hard maple worktable surface.
 A few seconds later, it is hammered into the same wood and subjected to extreme bending.
 The knife was obviously designed for a wide range of hard use, including cutting.
 Such a tool could be useful in many emergency situations.

 AKTI has promulgated suggested definitions for various knife types typically restricted eo nominee, or by name.
-The suggested definition for dagger is “a knife having a generally straight fixed-blade with dual effective cutting edges.”
+The suggested definition for a dagger is “a knife having a generally straight fixed blade with dual effective cutting edges.”
 A knife with these features has an extremely broad range of wholesome uses.
 We urge all in the knife community to avoid the myopic view of the Michigan Supreme Court, as noted above, that double-edged is tantamount to “stabbing instrument.”

 1 Other states with no general carry restrictions applicable to daggers include AK, AR, AZ, GA, IN, KY, LA, MN, NV, OH, OK, PA, SC, SD, TN, TX, VT, WI, and WY.